Marelw/Serverprojekt/README.txt

 This project aims to manage students, specifically by register their names, courses and year group.
-The client asks for information - the server delivers that information
+The client asks for information - the server delivers that information.

 HOW TO: